The oldest public wildflower garden in the United States

 Below: White Oak acorns (immature 1st photo) have tight scales with appressed grayish hairs.
 The warty cap of mature acorns (2nd photo) encloses at least 1/4 of the oblong acorn.
 The acorn cap does not expand as the maturing acorn grows.
 (2nd photo ©Steven Hurst, USDA-NRCS Plants Database).

 Native Oaks: The current native oaks in Minnesota are 6: Q. alba, White Oak; Q. bicolor, Swamp White Oak; Q. ellipsoidalis, Northern Pin Oak; Q. macrocarpa, Bur Oak; Q. rubra, Northern Red Oak; Q. velutina, Black Oak.
 One other is historical - Q. muhlenbergii, Chestnut Oak, known only from Houston County and last collected in 1899.
 Several hybrids are historically known.
 Several others grow well here under certain conditions such as Q. palustris, Pin Oak; and Q. coccinea, Scarlet Oak.

-It is not too difficult to visually identify a piece of oak lumber as White Oak but more difficult to separate it from the other members of the White Oak group.
+Characteristics: It is not too difficult to visually identify a piece of oak lumber as White Oak but more difficult to separate it from the other members of the White Oak group.
 There are clear contrasts with the Red Oak group.
-In the White Oaks the tallest of the largest rays are greater than 1-1/4 inches and the latewood has numerous small pores that grade into invisibilty, whereas the Red Oak group has the tallest rays less than 1 inch and the latewood pores are few and more distinct.
+In the White Oaks the tallest of the largest rays are greater than 1-1/4 inches and the latewood has numerous small pores that grade into invisibility, whereas the Red Oak group has the tallest rays less than 1 inch and the latewood pores are few and more distinct.
 A small hand lens is necessary to see this clearly.
 In terms of hardness, White Oak is 1320 on the Janka Wood Hardness Scale.
 Red Oak is 1280 and Hickory is 1820.
 World-wide, Lignum vitae is the hardest at 4500.